 The City of Spokane and the Sierra Club entered into a settlement agreement in 2008 regarding dry weather overflows.
 The elements of the Agreement have been completed.
 Pursuant to the Agreement, eleven CSO regulators prone to dry weather overflows were modified or Control Facilities installed.
 The final regulator was addressed by a project completed in late 2011.
 Also, improving CSO-related training and maintenance procedures and enhancing public information and notification were undertaken.
-Information has been added to the City's website and major river access points for the public and warning flags are deployed at major river access points if a dry weather overflow occurs.
-The CSO O&M Plan is updated annually, and additional precautions during maintenance have been established, and training is ongoing.
+Information about CSOs has been added to the City's website and major river access points for the public.
+Warning flags and special signage are deployed at major river access points if a dry weather overflow occurs.
+The CSO 0&M Plan is updated annually, additional precautions during maintenance have been established, and training is ongoing.